HelseVestRHF/containers/README.md

 root@61dc11963da5:/#
 ```

 The docker command we use is 'run'.
-If the container 'debian' does not exist it is downloaded for us from the docker registry on the internet.
-The option '--rm' will clean up any new layer we might create inadvertenty (to save space).
-The option '-it' is a shortcut for 'interactive terminal' so we can interact with the running container.
+The created container has the random ID "61dc11963da5".
+If the image 'debian' does not exist it is downloaded for us from the docker registry on the internet.
+The option '--rm' will clean up any new layer we might create inadvertenty, it is a good option to always include to save space.
+The option '-it' is a shortcut for 'interactive terminal', so we can interact with the running container.
 The program we start inside the container is '/bin/bash' a shell whos prompt we see on the last line.
 A simple 'quit' typed in there will close the container again and remove any trace of it.
+In the above call we end up on a new shell inside the container (id: 61dc11963da5).
+We are listed as the root user - a default user inside a docker container.

 Instead of /bin/bash we can also start any other program that is available inside the debian container: